Tangible vs Intangible Project Benefits

-- Increased revenue is a benefit when a project has a direct impact on the revenue of the organisation.
+- Increased revenue is a benefit when a project has a direct impact on the revenue of the organization.

-- Examples are increased sales or increased subscription.
+- Examples are increased sales or increased subscriptions.

 Resource Cost Savings

 - When systems are automated this benefit is obvious as automation can save manual process time.
-This benefit can also realise when system issues are fixed.
+This benefit can also realize when system issues are fixed.

 - Often system changes are aimed at making processes efficient so it is very common that a manual task will not be required after the system changes are implemented.

-- This benefit could mean that the organisation can make some roles redundant or relocate some roles to a different department.
+- This benefit could mean that the organization can make some roles redundant or relocate some roles to a different department.

 - This one of the most sensitive benefits as it affects people and can cause an issue if not handled discreetly.

-- In some cases systems which are old and need specialised skills will need expense manpower.
+- In some cases systems which are old and need specialized skills will need expense manpower.
 If the project gets rid of the old system then the expensive resource will not be required.

 - Examples are resource reduction, resource optimization, cross departments movement which have reduced the company resource plans.